Mommy Dead and Dearest / Going Clear - Documentary Double Review

 profile-LRH-768x1043.jpg

 The con that he was so intent on achieving was inventing a religion.
 Say what you will about Hubbard's personality and egotism, he was very strategic in his methods of creating a religion.
-He was just as determined in his strategy to invent something which would make him money that he wouldn't have to pay back to the government.
+He was just as determined in his strategy to invent something that would make him money that he wouldn't have to pay back to the government.
 It started out when he wrote Dianetics, a book that was supposed to be an analysis of the mind based on facts that he made up or skewed to fit his agenda.
 I don't think Hubbard had a degree in Psychology, but that didn't stop him from pushing his ideals and his book into the public light.
-Over time, as his movement gained momentum and the IRS continued to reject his appeals to consider his group a religion, Hubbard started the travel the world to avoid paying taxes and became a full-time tax fugitive, part-time missionary.
+Over time, as his movement gained momentum and the IRS continued to reject his appeals to consider his group a religion, Hubbard started the travel the world to avoid paying taxes and became a full-time tax fugitive and part-time missionary.

 Despite how much it all seems like an elaborate pyramid scheme, the movie brings up a good point.
 Had Hubbard been a real con, he would have just taken the money he was getting from his followers and ran, but he didn't.
 At some point, he got attached to what he was preaching and he spent a lot of time trying to legitimize this religion he had founded, as well as sort out his own mental issues.
 Did he actually believe all he said?
 It's hard to say, but he certainly seemed to appreciate the god-like status it gave him among his followers.

 Going Clear does more than simply talk about Hubbard and the origins of his religion, though.
-It covers the Hubbard-run era of Scientology and continues on towards more recent events, dating back to the 80's.
+It covers the Hubbard-run era of Scientology and continues on to more recent events, dating back to the 80's.
 It discusses his successor and the "war" Scientology had with the IRS to become recognized as a religion in order to avoid taxes.
 It also focuses on the influence of celebrities involved with the group, the story of how Tom Cruise became so involved, and the various abuses that seem to take place within the establishment from the bottom levels of the hierarchy up to the very top.
 A lot of what is disclosed is told from people who had once been members of Scientology and have left it behind.
-These individuals, the famous and the less-so, expound on the various strategies employed by Scientology to obtain and retain control, as well as how those strategies carry over into their lives today, post-departure.
+These individuals, the famous and the less so, expound on the various strategies employed by Scientology to obtain and retain control, as well as how those strategies carry over into their lives today, post-departure.

 What will you learn from watching it?